Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Arkansas Stats and Trends

+- Arkansas has played five games, with five wins against the spread.

-- The Razorbacks have covered the spread twice this year when underdogs by 6 points or more (in three chances).
+- The Razorbacks have been underdogs by 5.5 points or more three times this year and have covered the spread twice.

-- Arkansas has gone over the point total in 50% of its opportunities this season (three times over six games with a set point total).
+- Arkansas' games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- The Razorbacks average 28.6 points per game, comparable to the 26.0 the Rebels allow.
+- The Razorbacks rack up 28.6 points per game, comparable to the 26.0 the Rebels give up.

-- The Razorbacks have two giveaways this season, while the Rebels have six takeaways .
+- This year the Razorbacks have two turnovers, four fewer than the Rebels have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.